 For example, human resource members, team lead might assemble earlier, due to the various other activities of the senior managers there might choose some other time or tend to come late.

-In these cases, there is lots of time delay and waste of time in panel interview.
+In these cases, there is lots of time delay and a waste of time in the panel interview.

 2. It has a direct impact on production: